vijayabharathib/100-days-of-code/log.md

 **Link to work:**

 1. [Recipie App on GitHub Pages]
-2. [manage-ingredient branch on github repository]
+2. [Recipie App repository on GitHub]
+---

-### Day 9: Jan 23, 2017
+### Day 9: Jan 24, 2017

 **Today's Progress**: delete ingredient TDD green

 **Thoughts:** finally, simple use of dispatch (instead of trying to wrap around custom made transmit) worked. able to delete ingredients now. this was not like the recipie list & recipie component, as ingredient list also had a form to add new ingredients. i'll have to refactor either recipie/ingredient to match one another. for now, the last bit is to make the ingredients editable. another two/three days, and should be done with this project.

 **Link to work:**

 1. [Recipie App on GitHub Pages]
+2. [Recipie App repository on GitHub]
+---

+### Day 10: Jan 26, 2017

+**Today's Progress**: edit ingredient TDD green

+**Thoughts:** edit ingredient is now working. enabled cache for node_modules in travis.
+That shaved about a minute.
+Build time came down from 2 to 1 min.
+Styling for edit ingredient is also complete and looks good now.

+**Link to work:**

+1. [Recipie App on GitHub Pages]
+2. [Recipie App repository on GitHub]
+---

+### Day 11: Jan 27, 2017

+**Today's Progress**: started refactoring the project

+**Thoughts:** reducers first.
+It had a lot of duplication of loops to find the recipie by id. to follow DRY, extracted a few of them into separate functions of their own.

+**Link to work:**

+1. [Recipie App on GitHub Pages]
+2. [Recipie App repository on GitHub]
+---

+### Day 12: Jan 28, 2017

+**Today's Progress**: a lot more refactoring

+**Thoughts:** spent several hours refactoring reducers and components. started extracting container and presentational components.

+**Link to work:**

+1. [Recipie App on GitHub Pages]
+2. [Recipie App repository on GitHub]
+---

+### Day 13: Jan 28, 2017

+**Today's Progress**: local storage

+**Thoughts:** enabled local storage to rehydrate the app when it starts. had to refactor some of the reducers which wouldn't fit.
+Hence, uuid was used to generate unique ids.

+**Link to work:**

+1. [Recipie App on GitHub Pages]
-2. [manage-ingredient branch on github repository]
+2. [Recipie App repository on GitHub]
+---

 [Below are references to links used in the doc]: http://vijayabharathi.in
 [Recipie App on GitHub Pages]: https://vijayabharathib.github.io/fcc-project-react-recipies